w3f/PPPs/proposals/0000-runtime-environment-clear-prefix-and-storage-kill.md

   pub maybe_cursor: Option<Vec<u8>>,
   /// The number of items removed from the state.
   ///
-  /// Keys are are already in the overlay do not count towards keys being removed from state.
+  /// Keys that are already in the overlay do not count towards keys being removed from state.
 E.g. the overlay already has
   /// key `AB`, the state also has `AB` and you are deleting with `prefix` `A`. `AB` would not be counted for `state`. pub state: u32,
   /// The number of unique keys removed, taking into account both the state and the overlay.